 Flipping a mattress is intended to distribute the wear more evenly, minimising body impressions or idents and prolonging the comfort life of the mattress overall.

-Mattresses that may be flipped are considered reversible.
-They usually have the same amount of firmness on either side, often due to identical layers or all-foam constructions.
-This is not the case for every foam mattress — check the manufacturer’s website or the care tips attached to your mattress if you are unsure.
+Mattresses that can be flipped are considered reversible.
+They usually have identical layers on the top and bottom of the mattress.
+While some foam and innerspring mattresses are reversible, it may not be the case for every brand.
+We have included a general guide below, however, always check the manufacturer’s website or the care tips attached to your mattress.

 How to rotate your Posturepedic mattress